Ronald Fisher: Appraisal of scientific merits

-Fisher was elected to the Royal Society in 1929.
+Fisher was elected to the Royal Society in 1929, the American Academy of Arts and Sciences in 1934, the American Philosophical Society in 1941, and the United States National Academy of Sciences in 1948.
 He was made a Knight Bachelor by Queen Elizabeth II in 1952 and awarded the Linnean Society of London Darwin–Wallace Medal in 1958.

 He won the Copley Medal and the Royal Medal.
 He was an Invited Speaker of the ICM in 1924 in Toronto and in 1928 in Bologna.

 In 1950, Maurice Wilkes and David Wheeler used the Electronic Delay Storage Automatic Calculator to solve a differential equation relating to gene frequencies in a paper by Ronald Fisher.
 This represents the first use of a computer for a problem in the field of biology.
 The Kent distribution (also known as the Fisher–Bingham distribution) was named after him and Christopher Bingham in 1982, while the Fisher kernel was named after Fisher in 1998.

 The R. A. Fisher Lectureship was a North American Committee of Presidents of Statistical Societies (COPSS) annual lecture prize, established in 1963, until the name was changed to COPSS Distinguished Achievement Award and Lectureship in 2020.
 On 28 April 1998 a minor planet, 21451 Fisher, was named after him.

 In 2010, the R.A.
 Fisher Chair in Statistical Genetics was established in University College London to recognise Fisher's extraordinary contributions to both statistics and genetics.

 Anders Hald called Fisher "a genius who almost single-handedly created the foundations for modern statistical science", while Richard Dawkins named him "the greatest biologist since Darwin": Not only was he the most original and constructive of the architects of the neo-Darwinian synthesis, Fisher also was the father of modern statistics and experimental design.
 He therefore could be said to have provided researchers in biology and medicine with their most important research tools, as well as with the modern version of biology's central theorem.

 Geoffrey Miller said of him:To biologists, he was an architect of the "modern synthesis" that used mathematical models to integrate Mendelian genetics with Darwin's selection theories.
 To psychologists, Fisher was the inventor of various statistical tests that are still supposed to be used whenever possible in psychology journals.
 To farmers, Fisher was the founder of experimental agricultural research, saving millions from starvation through rational crop breeding programs.